MoreSunil/DiseasePrediction/README.md

  4) Try to capture the more images for the different parts of the farm and test all of them to get the clear idea or exact severity  of the disease.

-# Steps To Be Followed To Test Image

-1) User will upload the image of Pomegranate fruit by using web based application.

-2) Application will show the result for the query image that it is affected by bacterial blight or not.

 ## How To Upload the Image
 Here user has to upload the query image to be tested
 ![UploadQueryImage](https://user-images.githubusercontent.com/64839565/150172777-1bcbf5d5-2afd-4ccc-bb5c-77231b5f62a7.png)